 When it was originally discovered in 1893, R. stuhlmanni was described as a full species, but in the late 1960s scientists re-classified it as a subspecies of the checkered sengi, R. cirnei.
 At the time, it was acknowledged that R. stuhlmanni’s distinct all-white tail and smaller nose bones—when compared to the features of its closest relatives—might justify a return to full species status, but the suspicion was left unresolved.

 A half-century later, a collaborative scientific team embarked on a sweeping investigation of the entire giant sengi group—searching for new associations and old inaccuracies among species relationships—and they turned to the Academy’s mammal collection for invaluable genetic clues.

-Lead-author Elizabeth Carlen, at the time a Master’s student at San Francisco State University and an Academy researcher, assembled a collaborative team of experts with Academy Fellow and Research Associate Dr. Galen Rathbun to extract DNA from fresh tissues and museum specimens for sequencing.
+Lead-author Elizabeth Carlen, at the time a Master’s student at San Francisco State University and an Academy researcher, was part of a collaborative team of experts with Academy Fellow and Research Associate Dr. Galen Rathbun to extract DNA from fresh tissues and museum specimens for sequencing.
 The resulting genetic codes revealed the evolutionary relationships among the different forms of Rhynchocyon and called for a revision of species relationships.